Klins101/pybullet-robot-base/README.md

 ## How it Works

+1. **Initialization**:
-The \( J^+ \) -RTT algorithm works by iteratively building a tree structure in the configuration space of the robot arm.
-Here's a brief overview of the algorithm:

-1. **Initialization**: Start with a tree containing only the initial configuration.
+   - The JPI RRT algorithm is initialized with the start configuration of the robot arm and an empty tree containing only the start configuration.

+2. **Expansion**:
-2. **Expansion**: Iteratively expand the tree by generating random configurations and extending the tree towards these configurations while ensuring collision-free paths.
+   - Iteratively expand the tree by generating random configurations in the workspace.
+   - Use the Jacobian pseudoinverse to compute joint velocities that move the end effector towards the randomly generated configurations.
+   - Update the current configuration of the robot arm based on the computed joint velocities.
+   - Ensure that the generated configurations are collision-free by performing collision checking.
+   - If a collision-free configuration is found, add it to the tree.

-3. **Goal Biasing**: Occasionally bias the tree expansion towards the goal configuration to speed up convergence.
+3. **Goal Biasing**:
+   - To speed up convergence, we occasionally bias the tree expansion towards the goal configuration to speed up convergence by sampling more points around the goal configuration.

+4. **Termination**:
-4. **Termination**: Terminate the algorithm when the goal configuration is reached or a maximum number of iterations is reached.
+   - The algorithm is terminated when the maximum number of iterations is reached.

+5. **Output**:
+   - If a path from the start to the goal configuration is found, return the sequence of configurations that form the path.
+   - If no path is found within the maximum number of iterations, return a failure message.

 ## Configuration